miura/reproducible_bioimage_analysis/box3-3_bitdepth/README.md

 Also contains the system file *scientifig_v1.svg* for the Fiji plugin *ScientiFig*, used to create the figure in the paper, based on some of the pngs created by the Fiji macro.

+The macro *CropConvertEnhance.ijm* is not used for figure creation but for exploring the scaling and conversion behavior of ImageJ/Fiji, not all of which is explained in the ImageJ/Fiji documentation.